microsoft/vcpkg-docs/vcpkg/produce/test-registry-ports-gha.md

 ```

 This example shows how to set up a binary cache and asset cache in a GitHub
-Actions workflow, you should adapt this snippet to use on your own YAML file.
+Actions workflow, you should adapt this snippet to use on your own workflow's
+YAML file.

 Breaking down this snippet: